whichjdk/whichjdk.com/README.md

 Adoptium states, it will continue to build binaries for LTS releases as long as the corresponding upstream source is actively maintained.

-✅ Adoptium Eclipse Temurin OpenJDK builds are highly recommended.
+✅ Recommendation: Adoptium Eclipse Temurin OpenJDK builds are highly recommended.

 ### AdoptOpenJDK